-The median annual salary for healthcare administrators in Oklahoma in 2018 was $79,040 according to the Bureau of Labor Statistics.
-With more experience and skills, those in the top ten percent earned $139,750.
+The median annual salary for healthcare administrators in Oklahoma in 2020 was $83,040 according to the Bureau of Labor Statistics (BLS).
+With more experience and skills, those in the top ten percent earned $151,080.

-According to the United Health Foundation, Oklahoma comes in 47 out of 50 states for overall population health—not a mark any administrator wants on their report card.
+According to the United Health Foundation in 2020, Oklahoma came in 48th out of 50 states for overall population health—not a mark any administrator wants on their report card.
 A high level of uninsured exacerbates the issue, particularly since the Health Cost Institute found an above-average spending growth rate of 18 percent in the state since 2013.

 It’s up to healthcare administrators to bridge that difficult gap and deliver solutions that work for Oklahomans without breaking the bank.

 According to the BLS, in 2020 healthcare practitioners and technical occupations accounted for 102,260 jobs in Oklahoma, making it the most significant sector in the state.
 That year the state counted 6,430 healthcare administrator jobs.

 The state Employment Security Commission estimates that this occupation will grow by 11 percent between 2018 and 2028, creating 730 openings each year.
 Those come from a combination of attrition in existing positions and new job creation.

 Healthcare Administration Salaries in Oklahoma by City

 Lawton offers the highest median wage in the state at $94,050, followed by Tulsa at $87,800.
 When it comes to healthcare managers in the top 90th percentile, locations offering the most lucrative salaries are Tulsa at $163,380 and Oklahoma City at $153,890.

 - Median: $84,730

 - 25th percentile: $75,920